Frequently Asked Questions About Quasi-Judicial Proceedings

-Determining whether a particular Town Board of Trustees decision involves legislative or quasi-judicial action sometimes requires analysis of court decisions.
-However, "site-specific" land-use decisions (including re-rezoning)2 are generally quasi-judicial.
-Area-wide rezoning, on the other hand, is generally legislative 3.
-“Other quasi-judicial matters include subdivision approval, special use reviews, and variances.
+Determining whether a particular Town Council decision involves legislative or quasi-judicial action sometimes requires analysis of court decisions.
+However, "site-specific" land-use decisions (including re-rezoning) are generally quasi-judicial.
+Area-wide rezoning, on the other hand, is generally legislative.
+Other quasi-judicial matters include subdivision approval, special use reviews, and variances.

 How Do Quasi-Judicial Rules Affect the Hearing Process?

 Information received outside of the public hearing is "ex-parte communication".
 Courts generally hold that such communication is improper and may provide legal grounds for overturning a decision.
 This rule against ex-parte communication ensures impartial decisions by requiring disclosure of all evidence and argument presented to the decision-maker.
 The rule also gives everyone involved a fair chance to respond to all evidence and argument that may affect the decision.
 You would not want a judge to take evidence from any party outside of the trial proceeding.
-The rule is similar for the Board of Trustees.
+The rule is similar for the Town Council.

-1 The Erie Town Attorney prepared this material for general public information.
+- The Erie Town Attorney prepared this material for general public information.
 When prepared, it was a concise summary and paraphrase of applicable rules and court decisions.
 As a summary, it omits many details that could be important to particular cases or questions.
 In addition, court decisions ordinances and statutes adopted after we material preparation of this may alter its accuracy, completeness or applicability.
 Therefore, citizens should use this material as a general reference only.

-2 Snyder v.
+- Snyder v.
 City of Lakewood, 189 Colo.
 421, 542 P.2d 371 (1975) (site-specific rezoning), Reynolds v.
 City Council of the City of Longmont, 680 P.2d 1350 (Colo.
 App.
 1984) (subdivision plat)

-3 Jafay v.
+- Jafay v.
 Board of County Commissioners of Boulder County, 848 P.2d 892, 898 (Colo.
 1993)

 - Gerald E. Dahl, Advising Quasi-Judges: Bias, Conflicts of Interest, Prejudgment, at Ex Parte Contacts, The Colorado Lawyer, Vol. 33, No. 3 [Page 69], March 2004